-2.3.5.Liquidity and Funding Risk
+2.3.5.
+Liquidity and Funding Risk

 Liquidity risk arises from the timing of cash flows generated from the Bank's assets, liabilities and off-balance sheet instruments.
 The Bank's liquidity management processes and limits are set out in the Treasury Policy which is reviewed and approved annually by BRC and Board.
 Liquidity forecasting is monitored daily by the Bank's Treasury function to ensure the level of High-Quality Liquid Assets continue to meet the guidelines set in the Individual Liquidity Adequacy Assessment Process (ILAAP).
-The Bank holds overnight funds in the Bank of England Reserve Account and invests in high quality debt issued by financial institutions: Covered Bonds, Certificates of Deposit and UK Treasury Gilts.
-Stress testing is undertaken quarterly in accordance with the framework set out in the ILAAP.
+The Bank holds overnight funds in the Bank of England Reserve Account and invests in high quality debt issued by financial institutions: Covered Bonds, Medium Term Notes and Floating Rate Notes.
+Stress testing is reported quarterly in accordance with the framework set out in the ILAAP.

 During the year, the Board approved the Bank's ILAAP.
 The Bank's Liquidity Coverage Ratio (LCR) is significantly higher than the 100% minimum.
 The Bank also reviews its compliance with the liquidity systems and controls requirements as detailed in the PRA Rulebook.
-During 2019 the Pillar 2 liquidity regime was implemented, encouraging the assessment and management of liquidity risks.
-A key change is the introduction of a cash flow mismatch risk framework.
+In 2020 Pillar 2 liquidity regime was embedded and has been fully incorporated into the ILAAP assessment.